SEO is a long-term marketing strategy

 - Our benchmarking report card tells everything about your site and all it’s deficiencies.
 Our certified technician will walk you through the details.

 - $19.95 for the report

 As a professional, I had to hold back my laughter on each point, but then I got a bit peeved because this is a ploy to get a naïve person hooked.
 Google does offer certifications in Adwords, Analytics and other Google products, but there has never been and probably never will be an SEO certification offered by any of the search engines.

 Companies like this are on the hunt for people who are ignorant about technical things like computers and search engines.
-They typically cold call, send spam email and use other cheap methods of getting you to respond out of fear.
+They typically cold call, send spam email and use other cheap methods to get you to respond.

 Your attitude determines everything